Flowminder/FlowKit/docs/source/administrator/deployment.md

 openssl genrsa -out flowauth-private-key.key 4096
 ```

-And then create a public key from the key file (`openssl rsa -pubout -in flowauth-private-key.key -out flowapi-public-key.pub`), or download it from FlowAuth once started.
+And then create a public key from the key file (`openssl rsa -pubout -in flowauth-private-key.key -out flowapi-public-key.pub`).
 Should you need to supply the key using environment variables, rather than secrets (not recommended), you should base64 encode the key (e.g. `base64 -i flowauth-private-key.key`).
 FlowAuth and FlowAPI will automatically decode base64 encoded keys for use.

+!!!warning
+    _Always keep your private key secure_

+    If your key is destroyed, you will need to generate a new one and redeploy any instances of FlowAuth and FlowAPI.
+If you key is _leaked_, unauthorised parties will be able to sign tokens for your instances of FlowAPI.

+#### FlowAuth Production Deployment

+FlowAuth is designed to be deployed as a single Docker container working in cooperation with a database and, typically, an ssl reverse proxy (e.g. [nginx-proxy](https://github.com/jwilder/nginx-proxy) combined with [letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion)).

+FlowAuth supports any database supported by [SQLAlchemy](https://sqlalche.me), and to connect you will only need to supply a correct URI for the database either using the `DB_URI` environment variable, or by setting the `DB_URI` secret.
+If `DB_URI` is not set, a temporary sqlite database will be created.
+For database backends which require a username and password, you may supply the URI with `{}` in place of the password and provide the password using the `FLOWAUTH_DB_PASSWORD` secret or environment variable.

+FlowAuth will attempt to create all necessary tables when first accessed, but will not overwrite any existing tables.
+To wipe any existing data, you can either set the `RESET_FLOWAUTH_DB` environment variable to `true`, or run `flask init-db` from inside the container (`docker exec <container-id> flask init-db`).

+FlowAuth requires you to create at least one admin user by setting the `FLOWAUTH_ADMIN_USER` and `FLOWAUTH_ADMIN_PASSWORD` environment variables or providing them as secrets.
+You can combine these environment variables with the `RESET_FLOWAUTH_DB` environment variable.
+If the user already exists, their password will be reset to the provided value and they will be promoted to admin.

+You _must_ also provide three additional environment variables or secrets: `FLOWAUTH_FERNET_KEY`, `SECRET_KEY`, and `PRIVATE_JWT_SIGNING_KEY`. `FLOWAUTH_FERNET_KEY` is used to encrypt tokens while 'at rest' in the database, and decrypt them for use. `SECRET_KEY` is used to secure session and CSRF protection cookies.

+`PRIVATE_JWT_SIGNING_KEY` is used to sign the tokens generated by FlowAuth, which ensures that they can be trusted by FlowAPI.
+When deploying instances of FlowAPI, you will need to supply them with the corresponding _public_ key, to allow them to verify the tokens were produced by this instance of FlowAuth.

 By default `SECRET_KEY` may be any arbitrary string, `FLOWAUTH_FERNET_KEY` should be a valid Fernet key.

-A convenience command is provided to generate one - `flask get-fernet`.
+!!!note
+    Generating Fernet keys

+    A convenient way to generate Fernet keys is to use the python [cryptography](https://cryptography.io/) package.
+After installing, you can generate a new key by running `python -c "from cryptography.fernet import Fernet;print(Fernet.generate_key().decode())"`.

-#### Two-factor authentication
+##### Two-factor authentication

 FlowAuth supports optional two-factor authentication for user accounts, using the Google Authenticator app or similar.
 This can be enabled either by an administrator, or by individual users.